Here are some of the more common questions that are often asked about my counselling service.

 - A comfortable seat, a drink and perhaps a blanket to help you feel at ease

-It’s also a good idea to give yourself a little buffer time—five or ten minutes before and after the session—so you can get set up and then take a moment to reflect before jumping back into the rest of your day.
+It’s also a good idea to give yourself a little buffer time.
+Take five or ten minutes before and after the session.
+This way, you can get set up.
+Then, take a moment to reflect before jumping back into the rest of your day.

-Online counselling can be just as effective as in-person sessions, and many clients appreciate the flexibility and comfort of attending from home.
+Online counselling can be just as effective as in-person sessions.
+Many clients appreciate the flexibility and comfort of attending from home.

 How many sessions do I need?

 That really depends on what you bring and what you want to achieve.
-You don’t need to decide at the beginning how many sessions you’ll need—we can take things one step at a time.
-In our first session, we can talk about what might work best for you, and revisit that as things unfold.
+You don’t need to decide initially how many sessions you’ll need.
+We can take things one step at a time.
+In our first session, we can talk about what might work best for you and revisit that as things unfold.

 Some people find that short-term counselling—around 8 to 12 sessions—offers enough space to address a specific concern.
 Others choose to engage in longer-term therapy to explore things more deeply or work through complex emotional experiences.
 There’s no one-size-fits-all.

 You’re in control of the pace and duration of your therapy.
-Some clients choose to taper their sessions gradually—spacing them out more before ending—while others know when it feels right to stop.
-I’ll check in with you regularly, and we’ll work together to ensure your counselling experience feels supportive and right for you.
+Some clients choose to taper their sessions gradually.
+They may space them out more before ending.
+Others know when it feels right to stop.
+I’ll check in with you regularly.
+We’ll work together to ensure your counselling experience feels right for you.

-If you’re thinking about starting therapy but unsure how long you might want or need, that’s completely okay—many people start from that place.
+If you’re considering starting therapy, but you’re unsure about the duration you might want or need, that’s completely okay.
+Many people begin from that place.

 Will counselling help?